Coin World: Founding and early history (1960–1962)

 Coin World was founded as a weekly publication in 1960 by J. Oliver Amos, a seasoned publishing professional from the third generation of newspaper publishers.
 Amos took his experiences in producing the Sidney Daily News to the coin field, applying what he learned from printing Linn's Stamp News.
 In 1960, the concept of a weekly coin publication was new.
 On the 25th anniversary of' Coin World in 1985, Amos related that he saw, "all the opportunities which could be developed from a weekly presentation – club meetings all over the country, personalities, and many other ideas that we had learned in publishing The Sidney Daily News as a community newspaper."

 With the help of James F. Kelly of Dayton, Ohio, the idea to include a weekly "Trends" column reflecting the changes in coin values was formed.
 Kelly was hired to be the inaugural Coin World Trends editor and D. Wayne Johnson of Shawnee Mission, Kansas, was tapped to be the inaugural editor-in-chief.

 The Sample Edition (Vol. 1 No. 0) was printed March, 1960, and its eight pages were designed to show potential subscribers and advertisers the look of the new publication.
 The first official issue was dated April 21, 1960.
 Within a year there were more than 53,000 paid subscribers.
+That same year, Q. David Bowers began writing a column called "Numismatic Depth Study" for the magazine, which ran until 1992.

 Margo Russell period (1962–1985)

 Margo Russell became Coin Worlds editor in 1962.
 She had begun her journalism career at The Sidney Daily News and later joined the Coin World staff as a historical researcher.
 Upon her retirement as editor on February 28, 1985, after 23 years, many numismatists regarded her as one of the most influential people in the hobby, and had given her the nickname “The First Lady of Numismatics”.
 In 1975, Russell received the Farran Zerbe Memorial Award, the highest award of the American Numismatic Association and in 1986 she was elected to its Hall of Fame.

 Under Russell's editorship, Coin World took a substantial role in promoting the growth of the hobby by cultivating close relationships with the U.S. Mint.
 Russell took an unprecedented role in expressing the desires of coin collectors and shaping the direction of the hobby through her efforts in Washington, D.C.

+In 1976, Q. David Bowers began his long-running column "The Joys of Collecting", which ran until 2021.